lsst-dm/prompt_processing/doc/playbook.rst

 On GitHub.com, navigate to the main page of the repository.
 To the right of the list of files, click the latest release.
 At the top of the page, click **## commits to main since this release**.
-This is the list of changes that will be included in the next release.
+This is the list of internal changes that will be included in the next release.

+If you are planning to update the Science Pipelines tag, you should also check the `Science Pipelines changelog <https://lsst-dm.github.io/lsst_git_changelog/weekly/>`_.
+In practice, almost any Science Pipelines update is at least a minor version, because new features are added constantly.

 For the ``prompt_processing`` service, a new major version is triggered by any of the following: